saisankar25/AI/readme.md

 # ML pipline
-This is where ML complete pipline will be bild.
+This is where ML complete pipline will be build.